 \section{Structuralism and constructivity}

 We may think that the constructive nature of Type Theory which comes from the propositions as types approach to logic is rather orthogonal to its support of structural mathematics which stems from the fact that elementhood is treated statically.
 Indeed, we can add classical principles like the unrestricted axiom of choice (and hence excluded middle) to HoTT and still have univalence.
-So are these two aspects orthogonal?
-Can we just have univalence but don't embrace constructive Mathematics?
+So are these two aspects orthogonal, can we just have univalence but don't embrace constructive Mathematics.

 While this is possible in principle, I would argue that there is indeed a connection between these two aspects.
 Univalence forces us to revisit the notion of equality and accept that equality isn't always a proposition.
 It is this step which at the same time renders many applications of choice unnecessary.
 Choice in conventional mathematics becomes necessary because we only talk about propositions, and hence choices need to be hidden in propositions.
-When we later need to refer to the choices we have just hidden, we need to use the axiom of choice.
-In Type Theory we can indeed exploit the fact that our constructions may be types and not propositions and the choices are explicit. \footnote{There is another case where HoTT can avoid the use of choice, which comes from using Higher Inductive Types.
-This is used in the definitions of the Cauchy Reals in the HoTT book, \cite{hottbook} section 11.3, and for example in the definition of the partiality monad. \cite{altenkirch2017partiality}.}
+When we later need to refer to the choices we have just hidden, we need to refer to the axiom of choice.
+In Type Theory we can indeed exploit the fact that our constructions may be types and not propositions and the choices are explicit.